Viscomsoft/PDF-Viewer-SDK-ActiveX/README.md

 11. Compatible with any programming language that supports ActiveX (Access, Visual C , Visual Basic , Visual Foxpro, Delphi, .Net, etc.)

 12. Royalty free distribution of the OCX file.

+# How to Tutorials
+C# - How to Add Pdf Viewer to VS 2019 WinForm application from NuGet Packages http://www.viscomsoft.com/popular/pdfviewer/157.html